ScottTorzewski/BioSignal-PCB-System/Engineering Design Document/Engineering Design Document.md

 For the emission filter, I chose a 530 40 nm Narrow Bandpass Filter because its center wavelength (530 nm) is close enough to fluorescein’s emission peak (≈515 nm) to transmit a strong emission signal, while the 40 nm FWHM allows a reasonably narrow band (510-550 nm) that still blocks much of the excitation light and stray ambient light.
 Although its blocking at 450 nm won’t be as strong as high-end interference filters because of the lower optical density, this filter offers sufficient emission bandwidth and transmission efficiency for proof-of-concept work.
 Its small size and simple design make it easier to integrate into my PCB sensor enclosure while keeping overall costs low.
 Similarly, I chose a 470 20 nm Narrow Bandpass Filter because its center wavelength (~470 nm) aligns with fluorescein's peak excitation wavelength to maximize the number of photons absorbed by the fluorophore.
 The 20 nm FWMH ensures a very specific range of wavelengths is used for excitation.
 This filter's passband (465-485 nm) is also well-separated from the emission filter's passband.

 ### Photodetector
+For our photodetector, I selected a Hamamatsu S1223 PIN photodiode, which is specifically designed for optical measuring equipment.
+Biological fluorescent signals are very weak, and its dark current of 0.1 nA ensures there is minimum background noise to allow for more precise measurement of low intensity light.
+The PCB/TO-style package also makes for easy alignment.

 OPA857 + Custom AFE design